What is asbestos?

 If your concerns relate to a workplace or work activity, contact the Health and Safety Authority.

-If you have concerns about asbestos in public areas, contact the Environmental Officer in your local authority.
+If you are concerned about asbestos in public areas, contact the Environmental Officer in your local authority.

-Contact the Department of Education and Skills with any concerns about the presence of asbestos in schools.
+Contact the Department of Education with any concerns about the presence of asbestos in schools.